Caroline Blazovsky

-Caroline Blazovsky is a residential environmental consultant, and entrepreneur.
-She works as a public educator and spokesperson in the home improvement industry.
-She is the founder of My Healthy Home, an organization focused on creating healthy living environments.
-She is a former co-host of a syndicated home improvement radio show and podcast at Talk Media Network.
+Caroline Blazovsky is a residential environmental consultant, and entrepreneur, She is known for her work as a public educator and spokesperson in the home improvement industry.
+Blazovsky is the founder of My Healthy Home, an organization focused on promoting healthy indoor living environments.
+She has also worked as a co-host of a syndicated home improvement radio show and podcast distributed by Talk Media Network.

 Education

-Caroline Blazovsky attended Hunterdon Central Regional High School in Flemington, NJ.
-She then went on to Muhlenberg College in Allentown, PA to gain philosophy and political science degrees.
-She was an intern for the Howard Stern Show in New York City.
-Blazovsky has a graduate certification from the Boston Architectural College in sustainable design and studied Public Health at the University of Southern California.
+Blazovsky attended Hunterdon Central Regional High School in Flemington, New Jersey.
+She later studied philosophy and political science at Muhlenberg College in Allentown, Pennsylvania.
+She was an intern for The Howard Stern Show in New York City.
+Blazovsky also obtained a graduate certification in sustainable design from Boston Architectural College and studied public health at the University of Southern California.

 Career

-Since May 21, 2003, Blazovsky has been the CEO and founder of My Healthy Home, a company that offers mold, mycotoxins, volatile organic compounds, allergens, formaldehyde, and other contaminants testing, indoor air testing, consultations and healthy home products.
+Since May 2003, Blazovsky has been the CEO and founder of My Healthy Home, a company that offers mold, mycotoxins, volatile organic compounds, allergens, formaldehyde, and other contaminants testing, indoor air testing, consultations and healthy home products.

 Her company specializes in UV light disinfection technologies, dehumidification, and filtration products and is a certified green business through Green America.
 In 2020, her company was a finalist for NJBIZ Business of the Year 2020.

+Blazovsky has appeared as a featured speaker at events related to home improvement and indoor environmental health, including the New Jersey Home & Garden Show in Edison, New Jersey.